laurent22/joplin/readme/spec/server_delta_sync.md

 	- If the file is present, delete it.
 	- If it is not, skip the event (not an error).

-It might seem we could derive the "create" events simply by looking at the files in the directory - all files that are there would implicitely have a "create" event.
+It might seem we could derive the "create" events simply by looking at the files in the directory - all files that are there would implicitly have a "create" event.
 The issue however is that it's not possible to reliably iterate over the files in a folder, because they might change in the meantime.
 The change events on the other hand provide an ID that can be used reliably to iterate over changes, and to resume at any time.